Black Diamond JetForce Tour 26L Review

 Our review team felt this model performed on the downhill pretty average, or slightly above average amongst packs of similar volume, skiing similarly to other top performers.

-The JetForce Tour 26 is an excellent all-around touring pack that is an excellent choice for backcountry touring.
-It doesn't carry a snowboard that doesn't split, which could be a dealbreaker for a small percentage of non-splitboard backcountry riders; fortunately, it carries a splitboard well.
-For exceptionally cold or complex missions, it might be a little on the smaller side, but will perform well for most backcountry tourers.
-For folks that travel to ski or snowboard, there is no easier pack to travel with, making it ideal for cat ski or travel, or for fly-in lodge-based touring.
+The Black Diamond JetForce Tour 26 is an awesome all-around touring pack that is an excellent choice for backcountry touring.
+We love the ability to recharge the airbag system with a USB wall plug or AA batteries.
+Note that the pack will carry a splitboard but not a snowboard, which could be a dealbreaker for a small percentage of non-splitboard backcountry riders.
+Its capacity is a bit small for exceptionally cold or complex missions, but it will perform well for most backcountry tours.
+For folks that travel to ski or snowboard, there is no easier pack to travel with.